estudio-hawara/bakus-pakus/docs/docs/how-it-works/specification.md

 ## Specification

-The `Specification` class manages a collection of rules.
+The specification class manages a collection of rules.

 ```typescript
 import { Specification } from 'choo-choo';